aAT0047/MRDagent/README.md

 ## Installation

 ### Prerequisites
-The following packages and software need to be installed before running **TMBstable**:
+The following packages and software need to be installed before running **MRD-Agent**:

 #### Python Libraries
 Make sure you have the following Python libraries installed: